Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-You answered correctly that all three points are important when driving a van up to 3.5 tons compared to a regular car.
+You answered correctly because when driving a van up to 3.5 tons compared to a car, you must be aware of three important factors:

-1. Vans have a higher center of gravity, so they can roll over more easily when cornering sharply or at high speeds.
-This means you need to take corners more slowly and carefully.
+1. The van can roll over more easily when cornering due to its higher center of gravity compared to a car.
+This requires you to take corners more slowly and carefully.